-\Configure MouseStep sets how fast the pointer moves as you move the mouse.
-Possible values are 1, 2 or 3 for slow, medium and fast, respectively.
+Use \Configure MouseStep sets how fast the pointer moves as you move the mouse.
+Useful values are 1, 2 or 3 for slow, medium and fast, respectively.
+Although values up to 127 are accepted by the command, the highest useful value is around 6 (try higher values and you will see why!).

-This option can also be set from the Desktop, using the Configure application.
+This option can also be set from the desktop, using the Configure application.